justintolman/easy_http2_ws/README.md

 This is an example of all of the available options in config.js.
 (Minus details for unimplemented robot.txt, sitemap, and menu.)

+TODO: Add details for robot.txt, sitemap, and menu.

 	{
 		ssl: {
 			key: 'path/to/key.pem',